hockeybuggy/hockeybuggy.com/about.md

 title: About
 ---

-#personal website of Douglas James Anderson
+#Personal website of Douglas James Anderson

 I am a Canadian left-handed redhead with interests.
 I am a student perusing my undergraduate degree in computer science at the [University of Guelph][UOG].